MaximeZmt/POP-PreSemester/README.md

 Welcome on this repository.
 Here, you will find a simple implementation of WebSocket communication following the N-version programming.

-There is two WebSocket server (Golang and Scala) and two WebSocket client (Typescript/React and Android/Java).
+There are two WebSocket server (Golang and Scala) and two WebSocket clients (Typescript/React and Android/Java).

-It follows the Assignment given by the [DEDIS](https://dedis.epfl.ch/) laboratory at EPFL given in the context of the [Proof Of Personhood semester project](https://github.com/dedis/popstellar).
+It follows the Assignment given by the [DEDIS](https://dedis.epfl.ch/) laboratory at EPFL in the context of the [Proof Of Personhood semester project](https://github.com/dedis/popstellar).